samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 The first one is the **install and setup**, where you’ll install all of the packages for Angular and ngUpgrade and then bootstrap both frameworks to run side by side together.
 (We won’t cover that in detail here, but I wrote a thorough post over on Scotch.io to help you with that.)

 Then the second part is the **migration process**.
 This is the loop of gradually moving pieces of your application over to Angular and using ngUpgrade to get your Angular and AngularJS code talking to each other.
 There are different approaches to this, but most people pick a route and start from the bottom or the top depending on how their application is structured.
 You’ll typically move from items that have the least number of dependencies to the most number of dependencies.
-For example, I usually start with the services in a route and then work my way up through the components.
+For example, I usually start with the services on a route and then work my way up through the components.

 This migration process can take as long as you need.
 I like to get the application all set up for ngUpgrade and then draw a line in the sand that all of my new features will be in Angular.
 Then, as I’m adding a new feature in Angular, inevitably I’m going to touch other pieces of the code base.
 While I’m doing that, I can just rewrite those pieces and work my way through it so that it’s a natural process throughout my development cycle.

 Finally, leave your routing to the very end, since the routing is the brain of the application.
 Get everything rewritten to Angular, then swap out the old AngularJS router with the new Angular router.

-Somewhere in here you’re going to have to deploy this code to production if you want keep bringing home a paycheck.
+Somewhere in here, you’re going to have to deploy this code to production if you want to keep bringing home a paycheck.
 You’re going to have to **set up your code for production**.
 This means that you need to take advantage of Angular’s static compilation process, called Ahead of Time compiling.
 Angular has two modes that it can run in.
 It can run in a Just in Time (JIT) compilation mode or it can run in Ahead of Time (AOT) compilation mode.

 The compiler takes up a big chunk of the Angular library.
 When you’re in development and using JIT compilation, that compiler is being wrapped up in your bundle and going with you to the browser.